-Name(s) and organisation(s) of the professional(s) providing supporting Privacy and Data Protection: Your personal data is being used by the School and LA for the purposes of an application for admission to school.
-We undertake to ensure your personal data will only be used in accordance with our privacy notice which can be accessed at https://new.devon.gov.uk/privacy/privacy-notices/ Please confirm by signing below that you give your consent to the School and LA using your personal data as outlined in our privacy notice.
+Privacy and Data Protection:

+Your personal data may be used by the School and Devon County Council for the purposes of an application for admission to school.
+We undertake to ensure your personal data will only be used in accordance with our privacy notice which can be accessed at https://new.devon.gov.uk/privacy/privacy-notices/ It may be shared with others in relation to the school admission process.
+Please confirm that you give your consent to the School and LA using your personal data as outlined in our privacy notices, by signing below.
 You have the right to withdraw your consent at any time.
-If you wish to withdraw consent, please contact the LA's Admissions Team at admissions@devon.gov.uk or 0345 155 1019.
-If you wish to exercise any of your rights under the General Data Protection Regulation, please contact the LA's Data Protection Officer at 01392 383000 or at accesstoinformationsecure@devon.gcsx.gov.uk .
-For further information about data protection, visit https://new.devon.gov.uk/accesstoinformation/data-protection or contact the school.
-I confirm that I have su bmitted a LA Common Application Form.
-Date Please sign here
+Should you wish to withdraw consent, please contact the Admissions Team at admissions@devon.gov.uk or 0345 155 1019.
+If you wish to exercise any of your rights under the General Data Protection Regulation, please contact the Data Protection Officer for School or LA.